10 Life-changing Challenges In The Pamir Mountains

-Both locals and travellers we crossed paths with taught us a great deal about the human nature and about life itself as well as about their homes, their lives, and their desires.
+Both locals and travellers we crossed paths with taught us a great deal about human nature and life itself as well as their homes, lives, and desires.

 They showed us their houses, shared their tables with us, told us stories about their families.

 8. Experience The Ugly Side Of Human Nature

 The Pamir Mountains make everyone show his true character.

 It is easy to be kind while surrounded by the comforts of your modern home.
 It is much harder to turn to primitive living and learn to share with fellow human beings.

 Or fix you.